CaptainEze/CaptainEze/README.md

 - 🌟🌟 I also sell computers/laptops for companies,offices or even homes.
 - I perform software installations of any kind.
-- 🌱 I’m currently learning Robotics and Hardware programming You can contact me on WhatsApp for computer maintenance jobs :https://wa.me/message/QJ5ZKCVMXHDMD1
+- 🌱 I’m currently learning Robotics and Hardware programming You can contact me on WhatsApp for front End development : +2348118284107

 <!---
 CaptainEze/CaptainEze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.